By: Marilyn L. Davis

 Rush to Publish?

 This rush to publish happens to all of us.
 About two years ago, I made the mistake of publishing a post on top of one of the other writers at Two Drops of Ink.
-I wasn’t paying attention; I just wanted to get my piece up so I could concentrate on my addiction blog.
+It wasn’t that I thought the other post was poorly written and I was trying to cover it up.
+No, I just wasn’t paying attention; I just wanted to get my piece up so I could concentrate on my addiction blog.

 Instead, the experience made me think about how often we sacrifice our writing simply to get something out there.
 It wasn’t that I published to cover up another’s post.
 I simply felt pressured to edit and hit the publish button without checking that there was another post already up.